MrPio/AmazonReviewsMarketTrends/README.md

 <a id="5"></a>
 ## 🔥 Topic Modeling with [BERTopic](https://github.com/MaartenGr/BERTopic)
-The [`topic_modeling.ipynb`](2-data_visualization/2-word_clouds.ipynb) notebook performs the Topic Modeling task using BERTopic.
+The [`topic_modeling.ipynb`](3-topic_modeling/topic_modeling.ipynb) notebook performs the Topic Modeling task using BERTopic.
 The 500 collected reviews are clustered into semantically similar groups.
 From these clusters, topics are extracted and a probability distribution over the topics is calculated on the basis of the distances between the groups.

 ### How BERTopic works
-Topic Modeling is an *unsupervised* method to classify a collection of documents.
+Topic Modeling is an *unsupervised* task to classify a collection of documents.
 The classical algorithm to solve it is LDA.
 LDA uses the *Bag of Words* embedding to count the frequency of words in the documents.
 In its base version, **LDA is not contextual aware**.

 In 2016, Christopher Moody, in its paper [*Mixing Dirichlet Topic Models and Word Embeddings to Make lda2vec*](http://arxiv.org/abs/1605.02019), devised [`lda2vec`](https://github.com/cemoody/lda2vec), a tool that extends standard LDA with *Word2Vec* embedding **to capture static semantics**.

+In 2020, Dimo Angelov published the paper [*Top2Vec: Distributed Representations of Topics*](https://arxiv.org/abs/2008.09470).
+The paper introduces a new method that changes the prospective of the LDA probabilistic algorithm.
+The *Top2Vec* model basically performs clustering downstream of the common document and word semantic embedding.
+In its original form, however, it did not take advantage of modern transformers and was thus limited to static semantics.

 In 2022, Maarten Grootendorst authored the paper [*BERTopic: Neural topic modeling with a class-based TF-IDF procedure*](https://arxiv.org/abs/2203.05794), releasing [`BERTopic`](https://github.com/MaartenGr/BERTopic).
 The idea behind BERTopic is to use modern BERT-like transformers instead of the less recent *Word2Vec*, *Doc2Vec* and *Bag of Words* embeddings.

 BERT transformers excel in capturing contextual semantic.
 This means that the same word, in two different contexts, with two different meanings — e.g. the "bank" that holds your money and the "bank" of a river — **is assigned to two different embedding vectors**.
 In the language of transformers, this is called the *attention mechanism*.

+More specifically, Sentence Transformers, also known as *SBERT*, are what are used here.
+SBERT models extend the basic BERT models with the ability to embed entire documents along with their individual words.

 *BERTopic* defines a precise workflow, divided into 4 main phases.
 The `BERTopic' class adopts the CBDP philosophy: in each phase we can use one between different components.